hellogreg/rha11y-tools/README.md

 - Find associated aria-labelledby ids in shadowroots.
 (Currently, we can locate them in the regular DOM and as children of the tested element.
 But the element could be elsewhere.)
 - Should all inline SVGs be required to have role="img"?
 Currently, we're requiring it for SVGs with title elements, but not aria-label/labelledby attributes.
 - Do we need to account for non-img/svg elements with role="img"?
 - Handle background images somehow, to show they're different from other images.
-Maybe fade them out?
+Should we hide them or fade them out a bit?
+Currently doing the latter.

 ### Resolved (as of 1/3/23)